-I am teaching the MOOC Big Data and Education on EdX, for the third time, starting June 2017!
+I teach the MOOC Big Data and Education on EdX.

 I study these issues in the context of K-12 formal and informal learning, higher education, the military, and lifelong learning.